kof/node-cjson/readme.md

 ### cjson.decomment(str)

 Remove javascript style comments, singleline - '//' and multiline - '/**/'.
 It takes care about comments inside of strings and escaping.

 ### cjson.parse(str, [reviver])

-Remove comments using `.decomment` and then use JSON.parse.
-Optional `reviver` arguments comes from JSON.parse method.
+Like `JSON.parse`, but it takes care about comments.
+Optional `reviver` argument is for `JSON.parse` method and will be called for every key and value at every level of the final result

 ### cjson.replace(str, obj)

 Replace all strings `{{key}}` contained in `{key: 'value'}`, where `key` can be any property of passed `obj`.

 Example:
 	var str = '{"path": "{{root}}/src"}'; // json file contents